Gulf states buy stake in Virgin Mobile's Middle East unit

 "We expect at least one new launch in 2013 and we have pretty interesting pipeline for 2014 as well," VMMEA Chief Executive Mikkel Vinter said.

-VMMEA is among the bidders for three MVNO licenses up for grabs in Saudi Arabia.
+VMMEA is among the bidders for three MVNO licences up for grabs in Saudi Arabia.
 The kingdom has set a bid deadline of May 4 and will announce the winners 12 weeks later.

 "We are putting a lot of resources behind it," Vinter said.
 "Part of this new funding will be allocated to Saudi."